 Donelon said, "I investigated at length any and all additional initiatives

 that might have assisted our homeowners.
 I am very proud of what AAA's mediation

-program has accomplished for Louisiana policyholders and commend Baldwin Haspel
+program has accomplished for our policyholders and commend Calcasieu Parish for

-for making facilities available at a time when usable space was so difficult to
+facilities available at a time when usable space was so difficult to find."